64bitpandas/cs70-notes/discrete-math/graphs.md

 ## Planar Graphs

-A **planar graph** is a graph that can be drawn without having two edges overlap:
+A **planar graph** is a graph that can be drawn without having two edges overlap.

 **Euler's Formula** states that a connected planar graph has two more vertices and faces than the number of edges: